 Traditionally, you’d use dried guajillo, dried chiles de arbol and/or dried ancho chilis.
 You’d heat these in hot water, you’d blend the chilis and the water once the chilis are softened, and that would be your sauce.

 I used canned chipotle chilis in adobo sauce to approximate the taste.
 Be warned, I put in 3 chilis because I wanted it spicy.
 If you want to go easy on the spice, use only one and see how it tastes to you.
 You can always add more later.

-I also used canned posole because I didn’t have dried ones 🙂 And I used pork shoulder (also called pork butt) because it is a cheap cut of meat that is fatty and can be tough, but very tender when pressure cooked.
+I also used canned posole in this Instant Pot Posole recipe because I didn’t have dried ones 🙂 And I used pork shoulder (also called pork butt) because it is a cheap cut of meat that is fatty and can be tough, but very tender when pressure cooked.

-EQUIPMENT YOU MAY NEED TO MAKE THIS INSTANT POT PRESSURE COOKER PORK POSOLE:
+EQUIPMENT YOU MAY NEED TO MAKE THIS INSTANT POT POSOLE RECIPE: